The Conjuring Universe

-The Conjuring Universe is an American media franchise and shared universe centered on a series of supernatural horror films.
-The franchise is produced by New Line Cinema, the Safran Company, and Atomic Monster Productions and distributed by Warner Bros.
+The Conjuring Universe is an American horror franchise and shared universe centered on a series of supernatural horror films.
+The franchise is produced by New Line Cinema, Atomic Monster, and the Safran Company, and distributed by Warner Bros.
 Pictures.
-The films present a dramatization of the real-life cases of Ed and Lorraine Warren, paranormal investigators and authors associated with prominent yet controversial cases of haunting.
-The main series follows their attempts to assist people who find themselves possessed by demonic spirits, while the spin-off films focus on the origins of some of the entities the Warrens have encountered.
+The films present a dramatization of the supposedly real-life adventures of Ed and Lorraine Warren, paranormal investigators and authors associated with prominent yet controversial cases of haunting.
+The main series follows their attempts to help people harassed by spirits, while the spin-off films focus on the origins of some of the entities the Warrens have encountered.